-The Office of Faculty Affairs is pleased to announce an Internationalization Grant pilot program, which will award up to $5,000 for projects that advance the university’s internationalization agenda.
+The Internationalization Grant program awards up to $5,000 for projects that advance the university’s internationalization agenda.

 Proposals will be rated on: